jspoh/feline_frenzy/Nikesaurus_ReadMe.txt

 total of 3 scenes
 first scene (animation scene):
 - showcase of animation of spritesheet
-- press space button to show the animations of sprite

 second scene (Collision scene):
 - showcase of collision between dynamic and dynamic entities and dynamic and static entities